vmmc2/Zangetsu/docs/abstract_syntax_language_definition_evolution.md

   * However, since there's a one-to-one relationship (there's only one way to define a function), __we apply a design optimization called Class Collapse.__
   * We ignore the intermediate name (```function_definition```) and use only the constructor (```Function```) as the concrete class.
   * Instead of: ```Program``` has a pointer to ```FunctionDefinitionNode``` that points to ```FunctionNode```.
 We do: ```Program``` has a direct pointer to ```FunctionNode```.

+## In C, why is a function definition not considered a type of statement?
+* The answer to this question is basically __simplicity.__
+* __There exists a very strong historical and structural reason behind the decision of not making a function definition a type of statement.__
+  * Basically, if a function definition was a kind/type of statement the context-free grammar of the C programming language would drastically change.
+Also the implementation of a C compiler would be much more complex.
+* We can talk about the 3 major reasons as discussed below:
+  1. __Nesting Problem:__
+  2. __Implementation Complexity (Stack Frames):__
+  3. __Distinction between "Declarative" and "Imperative:__

 ## Versions
 ### Version ```0.1.0```